 Dr Natalie Scott facilitates writing activities within a diverse range of community groups and settings, including libraries, schools and residential care.
 These activities encourage people to become more expressive, self-aware, resilient and ultimately empowered to cope better with life’s challenges.

-Her strong belief in the positive impact that reading and writing can have on emotional wellbeing has led her to seek accreditation from the International Federation of Biblio/Poetry Therapy to become a Certified Applied Poetry Facilitator.
-This is an internationally recognised qualification in writing for therapeutic purposes, which includes over 400 hours of didactic learning, facilitation and close supervision by poetry therapist Victoria Field.
+Her strong belief in the positive impact that reading and writing can have on emotional wellbeing has led her to seek accreditation from the International Federation of Biblio/Poetry Therapy as a Certified Applied Poetry Facilitator (awarded May 2020).
+This is an internationally recognised qualification in writing for therapeutic purposes, which includes over 400 hours of didactic learning, facilitation and close supervision.